Faiqlatheef/bulk-email-sender-from-excel/README.md

 # bulk-email-sender-from-excel
-bulk email sender from excel spreadsheet
+bulk email sender from excel spreadsheet with loop